NisseBoman/reco-widget/README.md

 - [ ] Layout handling in a less hardcoded way.
 Maby with other shortcodes but not sure how.

 ## Changelog

+### 0.2
+ - Added shortcode 'last-days' to only get recos for the num-last days.
+This overrides the to & form filter
+ - removed some dev ouput in the error_log

 ### 0.1
 - Initial version.